 APA is collaborating with experts in the field to help you prepare for AI and its potential implications for planning.
 Stay tuned for more!

-The survey reported on here was supported through grants from the National Science Foundation's Smart and Connected Communities Program (Award #2125259) and the Virginia Tech, Institute for Society, Culture and Environment (ISCE) Scholars Program.
+The survey reported here was supported through grants from the National Science Foundation's Smart and Connected Communities Program (Award #2125259) and the Virginia Tech, Institute for Society, Culture and Environment (ISCE) Scholars Program.

 Top Image: iStock/Getty Images Plus - Ilya Lukichev

 Hannah Shumway is a solution engineer at Esri.
 She serves as a technical expert on Esri's ArcGIS system, including data science, spatial analysis, data management, and mapping capabilities.

 Trey Gordner is a graduate student and researcher in urban and regional planning at Virginia Tech.
 He supports an NSF-funded project led by Dr. Tom Sanchez on the potential for artificial intelligence in urban planning.